 As mentioned, it has been proven (certainly during Covid) that factors such as air quality and sanitary conditions have a direct impact on employees’ sense of comfort and, along with employee demands for flexible work conditions, all clearly link to productivity.

 Real-time data can be extracted around the office to enable HR to address and respond to workforce issues at a moment’s notice.
-To retrieve the necessary actionable data and achieve such unprecedented results, we must integrate the latest in Intelligent Building technologies.
+To retrieve the necessary actionable data and achieve such unprecedented results, we must integrate the latest in Smart Building technologies.

-Intelligent solutions and the building transformation
+Smart solutions and building transformation

 Getting the right data essentially requires installing a wide array of IoT sensors and devices throughout the building which is then connected via a secure private network to a platform.
 This platform is integrated into a company’s BMS, where the data is presented within context in an intuitive dashboard.

-It’s in this context where our own full-service Intelligent Building solution was born.
+It’s in this context where our own full-service Smart Building solution was born.
 Our parent company EDGE, a leader in sustainable real estate development, whose portfolio and Net Zero initiative are dedicated to putting people and the planet first by building a zero carbon world, understood the need and had the opportunity to deliver the right technologies to the right areas.

 EDGE Next was created to enable customers to intuitively monitor, control and analyze building infrastructure, conditions, spaces and equipment.
 By leveraging over 20 years of experience in innovating office spaces, we have developed a single platform across the three pillars to achieve maximum Operational Efficiency.

-An Intelligent solution, such as this, must be implementable within any building — old or new.
+A Smart solution, such as this, must be implementable within any building — old or new.
 Otherwise, it would be useless for most companies and unable to address a large portion of the buildings today.

 - Easy-to-install and use-SaaS platform